-The Group's whistle-blowing policies and internal ethical guidelines are stated in our staff handbooks.
-Staffs are encouraged to make any anonymous complaints through the whistle-blowing system.
-The Group is committed to protecting whistle-blower's privacy and personal data if any personal and contact details are left.
+The Group's whistleblowing policies and internal ethical guidelines are stated in our staff handbooks.
+The Group has an established reporting channel through which employees and stakeholders of the Group can raise any concerns, in confidence and anonymity, about actual or suspected fraud, misconduct, malpractice or irregularities in any matters related to the Group.
+The Group is committed to protecting whistleblower's privacy and personal data if any personal and contact details are left.

 Our employees can access the management or members of the Audit Committee to report any malpractices or misconduct internally.
-During the years 2022 and 2021, there was no report on any corrupt practices brought against the Group or its employees.
+During the years 2023 and 2022, there was no report on any corrupt practices brought against the Group or its employees.

+KPIs

 Corruption

 Zero corruption reported